Rules of the Cape Ann Rail System

 - Cascade grade requirement: The grade from Glen Cover to Cascade is 3%.
 One powered loco may be used for 1 or 2 cars.
 Two powered locos shall be used for 3-10 cars.
 10 cars is the maximum.
 In the event a train cannot make the grade, pushers shall be added.

 - Block 16 Trespasser check: If any portion of a freight train comes to a stop at any point in block 16, crew shall check for trespassers aboard the train before proceeding.
 This may be done by either walking the train, or a slow rollby.
 This is due to a known hobo encampment in this area.
-A one-minute timer (mini-hourglass) shall be used to simulate passage of time before proceeding.
+A one-minute timer (mini-hourglass) shall be used to force passage of time before proceeding.

 - Interchange for intermodal containers: When an intermodal (well) car exits to the interchange, do not re-rack it.
 Leave the railcar on the rails, and swap out the container for the next inbound freight.